 a.s.r. non-life consists of two product lines, each with its own management team (MT).
-In 2022, Ditzo ceased to be a seprate product line.
-The Ditzo staff migrated to the different departments within P&C, especially Retail.

-The organisational structure of the P&C product line is in line with its growth ambition and its vision for 2020 - 2025.
+The organisational structure of the P&C product line is in line with its growth ambition.
 It is now divided into the following departments:

-- Retail:
+- Retail and Aegon non-life;

 - Small and Medium Enterprises (SME);

 - Authorised agents & Intermediary distribution;

 - Personal injury;

-- Product & Customer: - Digital, Data & Change.
+- Product & Customer;

+- Digital, Data & Change.